MycroftAI/skill-configuration/README.md

 You can also change the technology used to perform Wake Word spotting.
 This is the system that wakes the device up when you say "Hey Mycroft".

-__Wake word listener__
-> Values are 'PocketSphinx'/'Default' or 'Precise'.
-> [Precise](https://mycroft.ai/documentation/precise) is the newest technology from Mycroft -- a much more sensitive,
-> continuously updated listener.
-It learns from those who have chosen to
-> Opt In (thank you!)
->
-> For now, Precise only handles the "Hey Mycroft" keyword.

 ## Examples
 * "Configuration update"
 * "Update config"
 * "What's your location?"
 * "What's your name?"
-* "What's the current Listener?"
+* "What's the current Listener?" (for advanced debugging)
-* "Set the Listener to Precise"
+* "Set the Listener to Precise" (for advanced debugging)
-* "Set the Listener to default"
+* "Set the Listener to default" (for advanced debugging)

 ## Credits
 Mycroft AI (@MycroftAI)